The Postman

-The Postman is a post-apocalyptic dystopia science fiction novel by David Brin.
+The Postman is a post-apocalyptic dystopian science fiction novel by David Brin.
 It is about a man wandering the desolate Oregon countryside who finds a United States Postal Service uniform, which he puts on and then claims he is a mail carrier and federal inspector for the "Restored United States of America".
-His mail service and claims about the return of a central government gives hope to the people, who are threatened by a murderous, neofascist militia.
+His mail service and claims about the return of a central government gives hope to the people, who are threatened by a murderous, neo-feudalist militia.

 The first two parts were published separately as "The Postman" (1982) and "Cyclops" (1984).
 In 1997, a film adaptation of the novel was released starring Kevin Costner and Will Patton.

 Plot

 Despite the post-apocalyptic scenario and several action sequences, the book is largely about civilization and its symbols.
 Each of the three sections deals with a different symbol.